 “They are lacking all the basic needs that.
 These people have been stranded not only in these camps.
 Some of them decided to go to Saudi Arabia to seek shelter, but they were kicked out.
 Then they had to come back to this mountainous area.

 The Yemeni government is concerned that the battle could become a prolonged conflict forcing it to seek international assistance for the internally displaced people.

-A brief ceasefire was agreed on Friday after aid agencies asked for access to the displaced, but fighting resumed just four hours later.
+A ceasefire was announced last Friday after aid agencies asked for access to the displaced, but fighting resumed just four hours later.

 Laure Chedrawi, the public information officer for the UN refugees agency (UNHCR), told Al Jazeera on Thursday that it was currently impossible to reach the displaced from Yemeni territory.